MrWillCom/awesome/README.md

 *   [git/git](https://github.com/git/git) - Git Source Code Mirror - This is a publish-only repository but pull requests can be turned into patches to the mailing list via GitGitGadget (https://gitgitgadget.github.io/).
 Please follow Documentation/SubmittingPatches procedure for any of your improvements.

 *   [torvalds/linux](https://github.com/torvalds/linux) - Linux kernel source tree

-## Batchfile

-*   [Atlas-OS/Atlas](https://github.com/Atlas-OS/Atlas) - An open source modification of the Windows 10 operating system, designed to optimize performance, and latency.

 ## EJS